-The story I tell in The Extra Woman is the Live-Aloner’s story, from her 1930s heyday through the dawn of the 1960s women’s liberation movement.
-It’s bigger than Marjorie Hillis, who gave her a name and a healthy shot of confidence.
-It’s the story of feminism between the waves, of pathbreaking writers, artists, and politicians, who along with thousands of unsung women battled for the right to do what made them happy, on their terms.
+The Extra Woman is the story of the glamorous, independent single woman from her 1930s heyday through the dawn of the 1960s women’s liberation movement.
+It begins with Marjorie Hillis, who gave her a new name—the “Live-Aloner”—and a healthy shot of confidence.
+But it’s a bigger story: the story of feminism between the waves, of pathbreaking writers, artists, and politicians, who along with thousands of unsung women battled for the right to live as they pleased and pursue what made them happy, convention be damned, on their own terms.